Cherreads

 No long circling.
 No waiting for the ideal lane.

 He stepped in tighter this time, forcing earlier contact.
-The butterfly knife worked better than he had expected.
+The butterfly knife worked better than he expected.
 It fit his hand well enough to let instinct cover what training had not.

-Park's blade caught his wrist line.
 Michael rolled with it instead of withdrawing, let the pressure redirect him, and came back in at a lower angle.

 Better.